 We used a similar procedure for the solo rounds to establish an asocial baseline for our analyses.
-Whereas all four players searched on different replications of the same field, we simulated them "as if" they were on the same field.
+Whereas all four players searched on different replications of the same field, we simulated the solo rounds as if they were superimposed on the same field.
 Again, a few approximations were required.
 In these solo simulations, we removed a block whenever any of the four players destroyed it.
 Additionally, we generated a splash for each reward event, meaning if multiple players foraged the same block in a round, it would trigger a different splash event each time.